Androgen insensitivity syndrome: Society and culture

 In the film Orchids, My Intersex Adventure, Phoebe Hart and her sister Bonnie Hart, both women with CAIS, documented their exploration of AIS and other intersex issues.

 Recording artist Dalea is a Hispanic-American Activist who is public about her CAIS.
 She has given interviews about her condition and founded Girl Comet, a non-profit diversity awareness and inspiration initiative.

-In 2017, fashion model Hanne Gaby Odiele disclosed that they were born with the intersex trait androgen insensitivity syndrome.
+In 2017, fashion model Hanne Gaby Odiele disclosed that they were born with androgen insensitivity syndrome.
 As a child, they underwent medical procedures relating to the condition, which they said took place without their or their parents' informed consent.
 They were told about their intersex condition weeks before beginning their modelling career.

 In the 1991 Japanese horror novel Ring and its sequels, by Koji Suzuki (later adapted into Japanese, Korean, and American films), the central antagonist Sadako has this syndrome, as revealed by Dr Nagao when confronted by Ryuji and Asakawa.
 Sadako's condition is referred to by the earlier name "testicular feminisation syndrome".

 In season 2, episode 13 ("Skin Deep") of the TV series House, the main patient's cancerous testicle is mistaken for an ovary due to the patient's undiscovered CAIS.
+The episode has been criticized for its medical inaccuracy as well as its stigmatizing and offensive portrayal of CAIS.

 In season 2 of the MTV series Faking It, a character has CAIS.
 The character, Lauren Cooper, played by Bailey De Young, was the first intersex series regular on American television.

 In season 8, episode 11 ("Delko for the Defense") of the TV series CSI: Miami, the primary suspect has AIS which gets him off a rape charge.

 In series 8, episode 5 of Call the Midwife, a woman discovers that she has AIS.
 She attends a cervical smear and brings up that she has never had a period, and is concerned about having children as she is about to be married.
 She is then diagnosed with "testicular feminisation syndrome", the old term for AIS.